Information on the different types of alcohol licences available and guidance on how to apply for them.

 - other forms of ID which meet the criteria laid out above are also acceptable

 Staff who work in these venues must be made aware of the existence and content of the age verification policy.

 If you’re responsible for serving alcohol, you must make sure that the following drinks (if sold in your premises), are available in the following measures:

 - gin, rum, vodka or whisky - 25ml or 35ml

 - still wine in a glass - 125ml

-Statutory guidance under section 182 of the Licensing Act 2003 has been amended to reflect these conditions.
+Statutory guidance under section 182 of the Licensing Act 2003 will be amended in the October 2014 publication to reflect these conditions.

 Changes to alcohol licensing forms